-Piste du P'tit Train du Nord
+Piste du P'tit

 A former rail track has now been turned into a 200-km (125-mile) hiking, cycling and cross-country ski trail.
-The train once took weekenders to the Laurentian mountains from Montréal at the southern end to Mont-Laurier on the northern extreme.
+The train once took weekenders to the Laurentian mountains from Montréal at the southern end to Mont-Laurier on the northern extreme. § Map N5

-Map N5